pebxcvi/PSHomeCryptoTool/README.md

 ## Usage

-The PlayStation®Home Crypto Tool is split into two executables :
+The PlayStation®Home Crypto Tool is split into three executables :

 1) PSHomeCryptoBruteforce.exe
     - This is the decrypter but technically is a bruteforcer since the SHA1 hashes of the files are unknown.
 It utilizes a custom method found within ```/src/PSHomeCryptoTool/CTRExploitProcess.cs``` that makes bruteforcing a breeze.